top of page

 image (88) (1).png

-From Founder Hustle to GTM Muscle
+Founder Hustle to GTM Muscle

-Date: Wednesday, April 22nd, 2026
+Date: Thursday, April 23rd, 2026

-Location: IIT2026 global conference
+Location: IIT2026 Global Conference

 A hands-on workshop to turn founder traction into a